Max Martin: Taylor Swift

-Martin has collaborated with American singer-songwriter Taylor Swift on three of her albums.
-Their first collaboration was the Billboard Hot 100 number 1 hit "We Are Never Ever Getting Back Together" (2012) for her album Red (2012).
-Martin also co-wrote and produced two other singles on the album: "I Knew You Were Trouble" (2012), which peaked at number 2 on the Billboard Hot 100, and "22" (2013).
+Martin has collaborated with Taylor Swift on four of her albums.
+Their first collaboration was the Billboard Hot 100 number-one hit "We Are Never Ever Getting Back Together" (2012) for her album Red (2012).
+Martin also co-wrote and co-produced two other singles on the album: "I Knew You Were Trouble" (2012), which peaked at number two on the Billboard Hot 100, and "22" (2013).
+He co-wrote "Message in a Bottle" for Red, but it was not released until 2021, when it was included on Red (Taylor's Version) and issued as a single.

 Martin also contributed to her follow-up record, 1989 (2014).
-He co-wrote and co-produced the singles "Shake It Off", "Blank Space", "Bad Blood", "Wildest Dreams", "Style", and "New Romantics", among other songs.
-Three of the songs reached number one on the Billboard Hot 100.
+He co-wrote and co-produced ten songs, including the singles "Shake It Off", "Blank Space", "Bad Blood", "Wildest Dreams", "Style", and "New Romantics".
+The former three songs reached number one on the Billboard Hot 100.

 Martin later worked with Swift on Reputation (2017), co-writing and co-producing eight songs, including the singles "...Ready for It?", "End Game", and "Delicate".

-Swift released her second re-recorded album Red (Taylor's Version) (2021).
-He co-wrote three re-recorded songs, including "We Are Never Ever Getting Back Together", "I Knew You Were Trouble", and "22 ".
-He didn’t handle the production of the re-recorded songs.
-He also co-wrote a song called "Message in a Bottle", one of the newly added "From the Vault" tracks.
+In August 2025, Swift announced her twelfth album The Life of a Showgirl, with Martin co-producing alongside Swift and Shellback.

 Ariana Grande

 Martin first worked with Ariana Grande on her second studio album My Everything (2014).
-Martin produced the first single, "Problem", which peaked at No. 2 on the Billboard Hot 100 as well as No. 1 in the UK, later becoming one of the best-selling singles worldwide.
+Martin produced the first single, "Problem", which peaked at No. 2 on the Billboard Hot 100 as well as No. 1 in the UK, later becoming one of the list of best-selling singles.
 Other songs from the album Martin produced include "Break Free" (peaking at No. 4 on the Billboard Hot 100) and "Bang Bang" (peaking at No. 3 on the Billboard Hot 100 and No. 1 in the UK).

 Martin contributed heavily to her third studio album, Dangerous Woman (2016), most notably the singles "Dangerous Woman", "Into You", and "Side to Side", all of which peaked within the top twenty on the Billboard Hot 100.

-Martin also contributed to her follow-up records Sweetener (2018) and Thank U Next (2019), co-writing the singles "No Tears Left to Cry", "God Is a Woman", and "Break Up with Your Girlfriend, I'm Bored", among other songs.
+Martin also contributed to her follow-up records Sweetener (2018) and Thank U, Next (2019), co-writing the singles "No Tears Left to Cry", "God Is a Woman", and "Break Up with Your Girlfriend, I'm Bored", among other songs.

+Grande released her lead single "Yes, And?" from her seventh studio album Eternal Sunshine on 12 January 2024.
+She wrote and produced the song with Martin and Ilya Salmanzadeh.
+Martin also co-wrote and co-produced 10 other tracks from the album, including "We Can't Be Friends (Wait for Your Love)".
+He would later co-write and co-produce all five new songs on her 2025 reissue Eternal Sunshine Deluxe: Brighter Days Ahead, which all charted on the Billboard Hot 100 chart.